Sylvexia/personal_research/12-25_Personal_Research.md

   // vector::populateVectorTransposeLoweringPatterns(
   //     patterns, vector::VectorTransformsOptions());
 ```
 # Done

+- C and Python Wrapper proof of concept
-- Separated universal wrapper
+	- Separated universal wrapper.
+No longer inside universal library
+	- Universal as 3rd party be cloned by submodule
-- between float and uint in posit in python version
+	- `f32` and `uint` conversions in posit in python version for testing pipeline

 # Flow Chart